Make-School-Courses/DS-2.2-Deep-Learning/ReadMe.md

 - Build a linear regression and logistic regression with Keras
 - Apply MLP for Churn dataset by Keras
 - Apply MLP to MNIST datasets
-- Change batch_size, add Batch Normalization layer and reports their effect on DL performances
+- Change batch size, add Batch Normalization layer and reports their effect on DL model performances
 - Projects should be linked to a project page which has a description & requirements.

 ### Tutorials